mbachmann/traefik-v2-dev-ci-pipeline/README.md

 5. Server image as in https://console.hetzner.cloud/projects/1414551/servers/create

-Can be one of the image: centos-7, centos-stream-8, centos-stream-9, ubuntu-18.04, ubuntu-20.04,
+Can be one of the images: centos-7, centos-stream-8, centos-stream-9, ubuntu-18.04, ubuntu-20.04,
 ubuntu-22.04, debian-10, debian-11, fedora-35, fedora-36.
 There are also predefined app images
-available like ruby, go, gitlab, docker-ce, lamp, nextcloud
+available like ruby, go, gitlab, docker-ce, lamp, nextcloud.

 ```shell
 export SERVER_IMAGE="ubuntu-20.04"